 I told Andrea that I was convinced the legal rationale was just a pretext; the truth is that the plight of falsely accused people just isn't a story any editor dares to tell.
-In fact, I decided to prove it: I slashed Hannah One to around half length, discarding all references to my case and to the detectives who pretended to investigate it.
+In fact, I decided to prove it: I slashed Who's a Victim? to around half length, discarding all references to my case and to the detectives who pretended to investigate it.
 The new, general version stuck to bulletproof and easily verifiable aspects of the treatment of sexual suspects.
-This was what I now call Hannah Two, and I submitted it to Andrea with the suggestion she forward it to her editor.
+This was what I now call Who's a Victim Two, and I submitted it to Andrea with the suggestion she forward it to her editor.

 No response.
 A month later I emailed her again to express regret that, once again, nothing came of my attempts to shed some light on the raw injustice of false allegations.
 As always, I was polite, though I did finish in a firm tone: I called the media imbalance disgraceful.

-I had suggested that the legal reasons to refuse Hannah One were bogus, and the Hannah Two brush-off surely confirmed this beyond reasonable doubt.
+I had suggested that the legal reasons to refuse the original article were bogus, and the brush-off of the revised piece surely confirmed this beyond reasonable doubt.
 No one in the corridors of mainstream media power is interested in the plight of the falsely accused.
 I'd had many other fruitless interactions with the media over the previous five years – including newspapers, magazines, radio and television – and the best any managed was the same silent veto from on high.
 I'm tempted to call it a brick wall, but it's more like a drawbridge which unseen defenders calmly winch up whenever anyone gets close to the gate.

-That's the story of Hannah One and Hannah Two.
+That's the story of Who's a Victim versions one and two.
 A third piece, A Lesser Tragedy, is based on the same TV One news item.
 However, it is far longer and also broader in its scope than the first two.
 A Lesser Tragedy uses the comment by the same sexual complainant as a springboard to dive into many aspects of false allegations.
 I also intend it to be a live file which I'll update and expand.

 I still shudder at the thought of running a website, and I've put it off as long as possible.
 However much I may claim the noble purpose of promoting a neglected truth, it can always be seen as a kind of self-promotion.
 And who am I to presume to have the knowledge, the talent and the perseverance to become my own media mini-organisation?
 All I ever wanted was an opportunity to alert the public through mainstream media that most data about false allegations is dead wrong and that #believethevictim is therefore a dangerous assumption which has put innocent people in jail.